MicrosoftEdge/WebView2Feedback/diagnostics/install.md

 # Installer / Setup Logs
 Installer logs include information about any errors that WV2's installer/updater hit when trying to install or update the WV2 runtime.
 There are a few different logs that we need to best look in to any issues.

-## Registry Key
+## Installer History & File List
-This registry contains important update information like when the last update occurred, recent error codes, and updater version information.
+There are some registry keys that contain important update information like when the last update occurred, recent error codes, and updater version information.
+The list of installed files that actually exist the device is also helpful in case there are errors or other processes removing them.

-1. Open `regedit.exe`
+1. Open a command prompt.
-2. Find `HKEY_LOCAL_MACHINE\SOFTWARE\WOW6432Node\Microsoft\EdgeUpdate`
-3. Select it, click "File" and choose "Export..."
-4. Name it `registryoutput.txt`, change "Save as Type" to .txt, and ensure "Selected branch" is the path from step #2.
-5. Click Save.
+2. Run `reg export HKCU\SOFTWARE\Microsoft\EdgeUpdate\ClientState EdgeRegistryUser.txt`
+3. Run `reg export HKLM\SOFTWARE\Microsoft\EdgeUpdate\ClientState EdgeRegistryMachine.txt /reg:32`
+4. Run `dir "c:\Program Files (x86)\Microsoft\EdgeWebView" /s > EdgeFiles.txt`
+5. Run `dir "c:\Program Files (x86)\Microsoft\EdgeCore" /s >> EdgeFiles.txt`

+You should now have three files: `EdgeRegistryUser.txt`, `EdgeRegistryMachine.txt`, and `EdgeFiles.txt`.

 ## Installer Logs
-There are three places where WV2's updater will write potentially important logs:
+There are four places where WV2's updater will write important details about any install or update issues.
+If you don't have all of these that's not a problem, include what exists:

 1. `C:\ProgramData\Microsoft\EdgeUpdate\Log\MicrosoftEdgeUpdate.log`
 2. `%localappdata%\Temp\MicrosoftEdgeUpdate.log`
 3. `C:\Windows\Temp\msedge_installer.log`

-If you don't have all three of these, that's not a problem.

-## List of Installed WV2 Files
-Finally, including a list of all the files installed by WV2 will let us understand if there is something missing in your installation causing the issue.
-1. Open a command prompt.
-2. Run `dir /s /b "c:\Program Files (x86)\Microsoft\EdgeWebView\" > edgefiles.txt` this creates `edgefiles.txt` with the list of files.
+3. `%systemroot%\Temp\msedge_installer.log`

-Once you have all five of these files: `registryoutput.txt`, `msedge_installer.log`, `edgefiles.txt`, and the two `MicrosoftEdgeUpdate.log`s, share them with the WV2 developer who is helping you.
+Once you have these files, share them with the WV2 developer who is helping you.